Selecting the right electronic medical record software or system can make or break your practice.

 With the requirements by HIPAA to convert all medical records to digital format, medical practices have been slowly transitioning from paper-based management systems to electronic medical record systems, or EMRs.

 When you’re choosing and EMR for your office, there’s a lot of factors to consider.
 Both in-house servers and cloud-based EMRs have their advantages; but it all depends on what works best with your current systems and the workflow of your office.

 An electronic medical record, or EMR, is the digital version of patient medical records that a doctor or pharmacy keeps on hand to keep track of medical records electronically from appointment-to-appointment.

-EMR software systems can track virtually all aspects of a doctor visit, including keeping track of checkups and appointments to make scheduling and documenting each appointment easier.
+EMR software systems can track virtually all aspects of a doctor visit.
+This includes keeping track of checkups and appointments to make scheduling and documenting each appointment easier.

 It also compiles a patient’s entire medical record file in a way that makes it very easy to access no matter what hospital, emergency room, or doctor is visited.

-EMR systems streamline the patient/doctor relationship, help reduce misdiagnosis, and convey important information to doctors quickly, including medication allergies, current prescriptions, and more.
+EMR systems streamline the patient/doctor relationship.
+Helping to reduce misdiagnosis, and convey important information to doctors quickly, including medication allergies, current prescriptions, and more.
 They’re changing the way doctors take care of their patients.

 EMR Software Features